CryptoLover705/ServerAssistant/Docs/BanCheck.md

 # BanCheck Help

-Look up users on various ban lists.<br/><br/>This cog allows server admins to check their members against multiple external ban lists.<br/>It can also automatically check new members that join the server,<br/>and optionally ban them if they appear in a list.<br/><br/>For a quick rundown on how to get started with this cog,<br/>check out [the readme](https://github.com/PhasecoreX/PCXCogs/tree/master/bancheck/README.md)
+Look up users on various ban lists.<br/><br/>This cog allows server admins to check their members against multiple external ban lists.<br/>It can also automatically check new members that join the server,<br/>and optionally ban them if they appear in a list.<br/><br/>

 # banchecksetglobal
  - Usage: `[p]banchecksetglobal `
  - Restricted to: `BOT_OWNER`

-Configure global BanCheck settings.<br/><br/>For a quick rundown on how to get started with this cog,<br/>check out [the readme](https://github.com/PhasecoreX/PCXCogs/tree/master/bancheck/README.md)

 ## banchecksetglobal settings
  - Usage: `[p]banchecksetglobal settings `